dstpierre/lcsk/readme.md

 #### 2016/11/16 - Please note that LCSK is not maintained anymore

-I've started this .NET in 2007, but since 2014 I'm not running on Windows nor doing .NET development anymore.
+I've started this .NET project in 2007, but since 2014 I'm not running on Windows nor doing .NET development anymore.

 I'm currently considering a brand new open source project, similar to what [Intercom](https://intercom.io) are doing with all the marketing automation and good stuff.
 I'm considering building this on livecoding.tv.
 This is still only a thought.